[ Homepage ] [ Introduction

 House Ruins require a short hike and minor scrambling.
 The route is rated 2A II using the

-required to hike Moon House.
+route is moderate.
 You will not find many surface artifacts like pottery shards

 at Moon House because of a 1974 surface collection by archaeologists which recovered all